API Documentation

 DNS changes can take up to 48 hours to propagate, but usually complete within 1-2 hours.
 Click the refresh button on your domain to check verification status.

-DMARC builds trust with mailbox providers by telling them what to do with emails that fail authentication.
+DMARC tells receivers what to do with messages that fail authentication.
+Start with monitoring-only:

 Warm-up & Sending Limits